robertosanchezn/AS_hqMAGs/README.md

 ```bash
 git checkout v0.3.3-alpha
 ```
+- *TO DO*: attach a zipped archive of the [v0.3.3-alpha](https://github.com/NBChub/bgcflow/archive/refs/tags/v0.3.3-alpha.tar.gz)
 - Installing Snakemake using [Mamba](https://github.com/mamba-org/mamba) is advised.
 In case you don’t use [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) you can always install [Mamba](https://github.com/mamba-org/mamba) into any other Conda-based Python distribution with:
 ```bash
 conda install -n base -c conda-forge mamba